Alonso-del-Arte/chess/doc/Terminology.md

 * **Pawn** &mdash; The lowest ranking pieces, each player gets eight of them.
 Pawns are notated by their position, without the letter P.
+* **Piece** &mdash; A token that is moved on a chess board.
+Sometimes this term is used to mean only pieces that are kings, queens, bishops, knights or rooks, excluding the pawns.
 * **Pin** &mdash; When a piece must stay in place to protect a more valuable piece from capture, or to protect the king from check.
 * **Polish opening** &mdash; The opening in which White begins by playing the